mssalvatore/command-line-challenges/README.txt

 24. (B) Get the current date and time.

-25. (B) Show all of the running processes on your computer
+25. (B) Show all of the running processes on your computer.

 26. (B) Show the number of processors/cores in your computer.